 I had forgotten that the show originally came on in the early evening, but I do remember that it came on just after Gabby Hayes.
 When the show came to an end in 1960, it was after airing 2,343 programs.
 It had its educational moments and teaching opportunities, but mostly I remember the slapstick, some goofy songs and the spraying seltzer, along with an unexplainable yearning for Princess Summerfall Winterspring (I began to think of her as pretty hot looking just as I hit puberty).

 Who didn’t want to be in the Peanut Gallery bleachers when the Princess was in town?
 I guess when I was more interested in the Princess than the puppets, my Doodyville days were over, but I still remember them fondly.

-Jay Harrison is a graphic designer and writer whose work can be seen at DesignConcept.
+Jay Harrison is a writer and creative consultant for DesignConcept.
 His mystery novel, Head Above Water, is available on Amazon and Kindle.
 You can also visit his author page here.